chickenbellyfin/llamagrab/agent/README.md

-# ServerManager Agent
+# llamagrab Agent
-ServerManager Agent - Service that runs on each host server.
-It listens for commands from ServerManager API and runs taserver docker containers on the host accordingly.
+LLamagrab Agent - Service that runs on each host server.
+It listens for commands from the API and runs taserver docker containers on the host accordingly.

 ## Commands:
 Commands are of the form: